-The Council of Ministers must deal with the authorization, following a report by the Board of Foreign Investments, and the investor must receive notice within six months following receipt of the request for authorization.
+The Council of Ministers must deal with the authorization, following a report by the Board of Foreign Investments, for investments exceeding €5 million.
+Otherwise, it will be the responsibility of the head of the Directorate General for International Trade and Investment.

+The maximum deadline to resolve the application and notify the interested party will be three months once the implementing regulation enters into force on September 1, 2023.
 If the Council of Ministers does not make a decision within that period, then it will be considered that the transaction is not authorized (negative silence).
-However, in our experience, investments are being approved in a shorter period of time (3-4 months).